HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 Inline source maps (base64-encoded within production files) bloat JavaScript payloads, slowing downloads and processing.
 Publicly exposed source maps risk revealing sensitive code logic or credentials if not properly scoped.

 The data suggests most teams still opt for source map comments over headers.
-While comments are easier to implement (often automated by build tools like Webpack or Rollup), headers offer better control.
+While comments are easier to implement (often automated by build tools like webpack or Rollup), headers offer better control.
 For instance, headers can be conditionally served only to internal tools or authenticated users, reducing exposure of raw source code.

 ## Responsiveness

-JavaScript affects more than just startup performance.
-When we rely on JavaScript to provide interactivity, those interactions are driven by event handlers that take time to execute.
-Depending on the complexity of interactions and the amount of scripts involved to drive them, users may experience poor input responsiveness.
+We rely on JavaScript to provide interactivity, but the use of JavaScript can result in poor input responsiveness.

 ### Metrics

-Many metrics are used to assess responsiveness in both the lab and the field, and tools such as Lighthouse, Chrome UX Report (CrUX), and HTTP Archive track these metrics to provide a data-driven view of the current state of responsiveness on today's websites.
-Unless otherwise noted, all of the following graphs depict the 75th percentile—the threshold for which Core Web Vitals are determined to be passing—of that metric at the origin level.
+We look at both field data from the [Chrome UX Report (CrUX)](https://developer.chrome.com/docs/crux) and Lighthouse lab data to measure responsiveness.

 #### Interaction to Next Paint (INP)